helfrichmichael/orcaslicer-novnc/README.md

 This will bind `/configs/` in the container to a local volume on my machine named `orcaslicer-novnc-data`.
 Additionally it will bind `/prints/` in the container to `orcaslicer-novnc-prints` locally on my machine, it will bind port `8080` to `8080`, and finally, it will provide an environment variable to keep OrcaSlicer happy by providing an `SSL_CERT_FILE`.

+**GPU Acceleration/Passthrough**

+Like other Docker containers, you can pass your Nvidia GPU into the container using the `NVIDIA_VISIBLE_DEVICES` and `NVIDIA_DRIVER_CAPABILITIES` envs.
+You can define these using the value of `all` or by providing more narrow and specific values.
+This has only been tested on Nvidia GPUs.

+In unraid you can set these values during set up.
+For containers outside of unraid, you can set this by adding the following params or similar  `-e NVIDIA_DRIVER_CAPABILITIES="all" NVIDIA_VISIBLE_DEVICES="all"`

 ## Links

 [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer)